tomnz/rocketchat-ansible-docker/README.md

 ## Testing with Vagrant

-Test the configuration (both initial setup, and further updates) using [Vagrant](https://www.vagrantup.com/).
+Test the configuration (both initial setup, and further updates) locally using [Vagrant](https://www.vagrantup.com/).

-The `Vagrantfile` defines a two VMs:
+The `Vagrantfile` defines two VMs:

 - `rocketchat` is the main VM which mimics a cloud VM.
 - `controller` is a secondary VM which is used to remotely provision `rocketchat` using the Ansible playbook.